pikvm/pikvm/README.md

   * Parts for Y-splitter cable:
     - 1x USB-A to USB-C cable (male-male).
     - 1x another cable USB-A to any (male-...).
-* Only for Raspberry Pi Zero W:
+* Only for Raspberry Pi ZeroW:
   * 2x USB A-to-micro cables (male-male, for power and keyboard & mouse emulator).
 * For ATX control (optional):
   - [4x MOSFET relays OMRON G3VM-61A1](https://www.digikey.com/products/en?keywords=G3VM-61A1).